 Ceremony follows March tornado damage in Rolling Fork and Silver City

-Leland Presbyterian Church in Mississippi welcomed four members of the Presbyterian Disaster Assistance (PDA) National Response Team on Sunday, Oct.
-29, as part of a commissioning ceremony for the church’s recently established disaster recovery volunteer host site as well as for the site’s coordinator.
+Leland Presbyterian Church in Mississippi recently welcomed four members of the Presbyterian Disaster Assistance (PDA) National Response Team as part of a commissioning ceremony for the church’s recently established disaster recovery volunteer host site as well as for the site’s coordinator.

 The host site, called Windward, will be used to house volunteers who come to the area to help with disaster recovery but also will be used to house volunteers who come to help with other community improvement projects.